-- 1. A benefits-eligible staff employee begins accruing vacation time at his/her most recent date of benefits eligibility and may use vacation time after three (3) months of employment. - 2.
+- 1. A benefits-eligible staff employee begins accruing vacation time at his/her most recent date of benefits eligibility. - 2.
 Each unit is responsible for maintaining and communicating to each eligible employee his/her record of accrued and used vacation time.
 Each unit should establish and communicate to employees the guidelines for requesting vacation time.
-All vacation leave is subject to supervisory approval. - An eligible staff employee should request vacation leave in advance, following unit guidelines for requesting vacation time.
+All vacation leave is subject to supervisory approval. - 3.
+An eligible staff employee should request vacation leave in advance, following unit guidelines for requesting vacation time.
 An eligible, exempt staff employee (monthly-paid employee) must record vacation time taken on his/her monthly absence report.
-An eligible, non-exempt staff employee (bi-weekly-paid employee) must record vacation time taken on his/her timecard.

-For units that use the University's time and attendance system, UChicago Time, vacation accruals and usage for employees are maintained within the system.
+An eligible, non-exempt staff employee (bi-weekly-paid employee) must record vacation time taken on his/her timecard. - For units that use the University's time and attendance system, UChicago Time, vacation accruals and usage for employees are maintained within the system.
 UChicago Time allows non-exempt employees to report time worked and absences, and to track their accruals.
 UChicago Time allows exempt employees to report absences and to track their accruals.
 An employee's supervisor will review and approve vacation time usage through the system.